openshift/enhancements/enhancements/dns/externaldns-operator-aws-assume-role.md

 The ExternalDNS Operator updates to support Shared VPC are out of payload and are therefore not aligned with OpenShift releases.
 Initially, the plan was to release this enhancement alongside of OCP 4.14.
-However, because ExternalDNS Operator lacks STS support (see [Lack of STS Support](#lack-of-sts-support)), the decision was made to complete implementation of this feature, but postpone the release until STS support is available.
+However, because ExternalDNS Operator lacks STS support (see [Lack of STS Support](#lack-of-sts-support)), the decision was made to complete the implementation, but deprioritize the release of this feature until there is a need for a new ExternalDNS Operator release due to other important updates.

-There is no requirement for backporting this feature, as outlined in [AWS Shared VPC with Cross-account DNS Zones](/enhancements/installer/aws-cross-account-dns-zone.md).
+There is no requirement for backporting this feature because users have the option to run a newer version of ExternalDNS Operator, which includes this feature, in an older OpenShift cluster.

 #### Dev Preview -> Tech Preview